vehbioztomurcuk/oeks-tt-v2/README.md

 ## Usage
 1. Access the management interface via browser: `http://SERVER_IP:8080`
-2. View the list of all staff and their live videos
+2. View the list of all staff and their live screenshots
 3. Use the filters at the top to filter staff by name, department, or status
 4. Click on any staff card to enter live viewing mode with detailed information
-5. In live view mode, access the history section to review past activity
+5. In live view mode, access the history section to review past screenshots
+6. Use the tabs to switch between screenshot history and video history
+7. Use the search function to find specific screenshots by time or filename
+8. View automatically generated 5-minute videos of staff activity
-6. Use the option in the top right corner to change the refresh rate
+9. Use the option in the top right corner to change the refresh rate

 ## Troubleshooting
 - **Connection Issues**: Make sure the server IP address is correctly configured and the necessary ports are open
-- **Videos Not Visible**: Check that the folder where videos are saved exists and that you've done a full refresh (Ctrl+F5) in your browser
+- **Screenshots Not Visible**: Check that the folder where screenshots are saved exists and that you've done a full refresh (Ctrl+F5) in your browser
 - **WebSocket Errors**: Ensure your firewall allows WebSocket connections
-- **Video Playback Issues**: Make sure your browser supports HTML5 video playback
+- **Video Playback Issues**: Make sure your browser supports HTML5 video playback and that the video codec is compatible

 ## Security Measures
 - The API key must be the same in both configuration files